neondatabase/website/content/docs/connect/connection-pooling.md

 ## Connection pooling notes and limitations

 - Neon uses PgBouncer in _transaction mode_.
-PostgreSQL features such as prepared statements and [LISTEN](https://www.postgresql.org/docs/15/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/15/sql-notify.html) are not supported with connection pooling in _transaction mode_.
+This mode does not support PostgreSQL features such as prepared statements and [LISTEN](https://www.postgresql.org/docs/15/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/15/sql-notify.html).
 For a complete list of limitations, refer to the "_SQL feature map for pooling modes_" section, in the [pgbouncer.org Features](https://www.pgbouncer.org/features.html) documentation.
 - Some clients and applications may require connection pooling.
-For example, to use Prisma Client with PgBouncer from a serverless function, you have to add the `?pgbouncer=true` flag to your PostgreSQL connection URL.
+For example, to use Prisma Client with PgBouncer from a serverless function, you can add the `?pgbouncer=true` flag to your PostgreSQL connection URL to enable connection pooling.
 For Neon, this appears similar to the following example:

   ```text
   postgres://<user>:<password>@<endpoint_hostname>:5432/neondb?pgbouncer=true